chastitywhiterose/Chad/Chad-Story.md

 "Understood, Stacy, but if you ever change your mind, let me know.
 You're a great person and the kids will love you," said Chad.

 "I do not doubt that.
-I just prefer not to be in crowds of people and noisy children, said Stacy.
+I just prefer not to be in crowds of people and noisy children," said Stacy.

+Chapter 7: Questionable Intentions

+The next Sunday, Pastor Mark announced that Chad and Luke were volunteering to teach soccer to children for an hour after church each Sunday morning.
+He asked people to bring their children who were interested for soccer, food, fun, and Bible stories.
+He asked for more volunteers, including his daughter Stacy who was not fully on board with it all.

+"Stacy, are you going to join the activities with Chad and Luke on Sunday afternoons with the children?" said Mark.

+"No, I think I will stay out of it.
+I don't have anything to contribute, and I would rather stay out of the summer heat," said Stacy.

+"But the girls could probably look up to a female role model if you were present.
+It wouldn't be right to only have Chad, Matthew, Luke, and John be the only adults present," said Mark.

+"Are you saying I am only of use for being an adult female so that the girls don't feel left out?"